 Throw in a thin, premium build and a vivid, albeit oddly shaped 12.3-inch display, and you have two of the best Chromebooks on the market right now.
 Being first, of course, comes with some growing pains.
 Some Android apps we used from the still-in-beta Google Play Store simply didn't work well.
 However, even if you're getting a Chromebook because you just want Google's browser-centric operating system, the Chromebook Plus and Pro stand out from the crowd as one of the best Chromebooks.

 The Chromebook Plus and Pro share the same sleek and very minimalist design.
 The aluminum chassis isn't as wide as you would expect on most notebooks, and it took me awhile to get used to the shape.
 The lid is very plain, with rounded edges and no adornments, except for a monochromatic Chrome emblem and Samsung branding.

-Our review unit was a silver preproduction model, but the final version will be black.
+Our review unit of the Pro was a silver preproduction model, but the final version will be black.
 The Plus, which is on sale now, comes in silver.

-Lifting the lid revealed the 12.3-inch, 2400 x 1600 touch screen, which was a bit of a shock.
+Lifting the lid reveals the 12.3-inch, 2400 x 1600 touch screen, which is unique.
 Rather than the average 16:9 width-to-height ratio display that most laptops use, Samsung's Chromebooks employ a 3:2 ratio, which works great as a tablet but is a bit odd for a notebook.